-Latin America is a vast macro-region, home of about 590 million people and experiencing a limited but sensible economic growth which is expected to reach an average of 2% in 2018.
-While the situation is improving in both economic and socio-political terms, the area still has to face numerous challenges.
+Latin America is a vast macro-region, but while its situation is improving in both economic and socio-political terms, it still has to face numerous challenges.

-As such, Latin America is in a transition phase concerning its economic structure, its social and political organization and its relations with the rest of the world; and local governments will need to carefully manage this transformation.
+In conclusion, Latin America is in a transition phase spanning over many domains; and local governments will need to carefully manage this process.

 Argentina’s Finances Are Hamstringing Its International Role (Again)